-To start the generator, hold the switch in the START position until the unit starts, DO NOT hold the switch in the START position for more than 10 seconds.
+Fo start the generator, hold the switch in the START position until the unit starts, DO NOT hold the switch in the START position for more than 10 seconds.
 Release the switch, wait 15 seconds, then repeat.
 This will help avoid overheating the generator starting motor and may prevent damage to the starting system.
 If this system fails to start, the generator manual starting instructions are indicated in the General Power Plant Manufacturer's Instructions.
 To stop the unit, hold switch to the STOP position until the engine stops operating.
 Be sure switch does not stick and returns to neutral position.

-A hour/meter is mounted inside the motor home.
+A clock/meter is optional on the control panel located inside the motor home.
 This meter indicates the hours of running time on the generator.
 Operating hours information is important in scheduling proper service maintenance for the generator.